theRealRobG/m3u8/README.md

   recognize.

 Again, similar to m3u8-rs, it isn't really possible to implement a delta update using this library.
-Perhaps my test is unfair?
-I really thought that delta updates seemed like a good use-case to test as (for me at least) it had a realistic application, was relatively simple, but yet complex enough to test the library implementation details.
-Anyway, from what I could produce, here are the results:
+From what I could produce, here are the results:

 ```sh
 Playlist delta update implementation using hls_m3u8 library